 Why?
 Because the public school system in Panama lacks resources, devoted teachers, and a proper curriculum.

 There is also an overcrowding problem within public schools.
 This results in a split day system where children either go in the morning or the afternoon to school.
 Therefore, students end up having shorter school days.

 PANAMA PUBLIC SCHOOLS

-The Panama public education system has been described as providing a low level of education and needing major improvement. and remains unchanged for 30 years due to fears of upsetting the teachers union.
-Education curriculum of Panama follows a traditional curriculum with a heavy focus on the humanities.
+You can describe the Panama public education system as providing a low level of education and needing improvement.
+The system remains unchanged for 30 years due to fears of upsetting the teachers union.

 HOW DOES PANAMA’S EDUCATION SYSTEM COMPARE?